-At this site external amenity spaces comprise small private balconies for individual apartments, communal space at first floor level within semi enclosed courtyards of Phases 1B and 2, screened from road traffic noise, as well as ground floor level, public realm, play space fronting onto Avondale Road.
+At this site external amenity spaces comprise small private balconies for individual apartments and a communal space at ground or first floor levels within the internal courtyards to Phases 3 and 4, screened from road traffic noise.

 As advised in BS 8233, specific noise limits would not be appropriate for the smaller balconies as these provide beneficial private external space, which is inherently limited for apartments.
-However, the guideline limits should be achieved in larger external amenity spaces such as the first-floor level communal spaces.
+However, the guideline limits should be achieved in larger external amenity spaces such as the ground and first floor level communal spaces.

-The results of the noise model indicate that noise levels during the day will not exceed $L{Aeq,7}$ 50dB in the Phase 2 first floor level external communal space.
-In the Phase 1B first floor communal space, noise levels will typically be in the range L{Aeq} 51-55dB with a small area in the north west corner reaching L{Aeq} 56dB.
-This is considered acceptable according to the guidelines set out in BS 8233.
+The results of the noise model indicate that noise levels during the day will not exceed $L{Aeq}$ 50dB in the ground and first floor level communal amenity spaces in the internal courtyards of Phases 3 and 4.
+This is in line with guideline limits set out in BS 8233.